Stochastic Gradient Descent for Barycenters in Wasserstein Space: Gradient descent in Wasserstein space: a review

 Notice that the fixed-points of $G$ are precisely the Karcher means of $\Pi$ presented in the introduction.
-Owing to \cite{alvarez2016fixed} the operator $G$ is continuous for the ${W}_2$ distance.
+Thanks to \cite{alvarez2016fixed} the operator $G$ is continuous for the ${W}_2$ distance.
 Also, if at least one of the $L$ measures $m_i$ has a bounded density, then the unique Wasserstein barycenter $\hat{m}$ of $\Pi$ has a bounded density as well and satisfies $G(\hat{m}) = \hat{m}$.
-Thanks to this, starting from $\mu_0$ one can define the sequence
+This suggests to define, starting from $\mu_0$, the sequence

 The next result was proven by \'Alvarez-Esteban, Barrio, Cuesta-Albertos, Matr\'an in \cite[Theorem 3.6]{alvarez2016fixed} and independently by Zemel and Panaretos in \cite[Theorem 3, Corollary 2]{panaretos2017frechet}: